 Airborne transmission can happen when people breathe in small particles (aerosols) in the air after someone with the virus has occupied an enclosed area.

 Ventilation will not stop transmission caused by touching surfaces or by being close to someone sneezing or coughing.

-You should therefore consider ventilation alongside the relevant control measures required to reduce the risk of transmission as part of making your workplace COVID-secure.
+You should consider ventilation alongside the control measures required to reduce the risk of transmission as part of working safely.